How to watch this year's Oscar nominees

 - Number of nominees: 1 (Best Makeup and Hairstyling)

-- Synopsis: Lady Gaga stars as the diabolical Patrizia Reggiani, who marries into the family and tries to assert herself in the Gucci business.
+- Synopsis: Lady Gaga stars as the diabolical Patrizia Reggiani, who marries Maurizio Gucci (Adam Driver) and tries to assert herself in the family business.

 - Runtime: 2 hours, 38 minutes